Repressurising a Baxi Potterton boiler

 Summary

-If the boiler pressure gauge is reading zero (or close to zero) your boiler needs to be repressurised to get it working.
-Repressurising a boiler is an easy job.
-It can save you from having to pay a plumber to do such an easy task.
+If your boiler pressure is too low or too high, fixing it is important.
+Repressurising a Baxi boiler is an easy job.
+It can save you from paying a plumber to do an easy task.

 Author